ZIORWebDev/zior-block-elements/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ACF support for selected Gutenberg blocks.
-This will add an option to replace content with ACF field values.
+This will add an option in block editor toolbar to replace content with ACF field values.

 == Description ==

-ZIOR Block Elements is a WordPress plugin that gives editors an option to replace block content with ACF values.
+ZIOR Block Elements is a WordPress plugin that gives editors an option to replace block content with ACF values in gutenberg editor toolbar.

 Features